Submitted by Cheryl Sloan & Margaret Woodruff

 Wednesday, Feb.
 1, 3:15 p.m.
 Afterschool Activity: Birds in Winter.
 What do birds do all day?
 Where do they hang out on frosty days?
 Come to the library and find out as we search for our feathered friends in the winter landscape and make some (bird) yummy treats for them to eat.
 For grades 2 and up.
 Registration required.
 Please call or email the library to sign up: 425-3864 or [email protected]

 Fridays, Feb.
 3 through Feb.
 24, 10:30 a.m.
 Friday Free for All.
 We’re exploring the natural world, from snowflakes to sugar crystals.
 Join us each Friday for a new adventure with stories, experiments and (of course!) snacks.
 For children ages 3 to 5 who are comfortable in a story time setting.
-Please call or email the library to sign up: 425-3864 or email@example.com.
+Please contact the library to sign up: call (802) 425-3864 or send an email.